 When she met up with the woman who supposedly looked like her, know what she saw?
 A young woman with her hair done up like hers was, wearing the same exact hand-made dress made of the same exact yellow fabric, and wearing the same style shoes!

 My eight- (or maybe it was nine-) year-old self’s mind was blown!
 How could such things happen?
 What mysteries of life existed that such coincidences could occur?
 The chances?
 The millions, billions, gajillions of small factors that would have to combine for such a moment occur: for them both to have a shared acquaintance, both be seamstresses, both make the same dress using the same exact fabric, both wear their hair as such that day, and both have–and don–the same shoes!

 It was, for me, a moment when my Small Child’s mind got bigger.
 Much bigger.

 My teacher wasn’t lying.
 (How could she?
 Why would she?)
 I was covered in goosebumps upon hearing the story; and it struck me so deep of a fate, a destiny, something greater than anything I’d encountered existed.
 (Yep, my family was not religious in the slightest, and, for which, I’m grateful as it allowed me to find my own way to The Divine.)

 That story was a watershed moment for me.
 An opening.
 A chink in the armor of just-science and just-facts world my parents presented, and I believed.

 I don’t think often of that story now, though when I saw this Ripley’s Believe or Not article, I was reminded of the two reunited identical twins in the yellow dresses.
 Check this out:

 These two brothers, also identical, were separated at birth and adopted.
-The parents knew there was a twin, but no one said anything to them until later in life when one of them decided to see if he could find his twin brother.
+The parents of each boy knew there was a twin, but no one said anything to either of them until later in life, and then one of the boys decided to see if he could find his twin brother.
 Here’s what he discovered —

 Both were named Jim.